-- Loyal Readership Most often audiences of niche publications are loyal readers who are eagerly looking for news and information about activities and subjects that they care about and have a vested interest in.
+Most often, audiences of niche publications are loyal readers.
+These loyal readers eagerly look for news and information about activities and subjects they care about and have a vested interest in.

-- Less competition with so many other forms of advertising out there Newspapers and magazines offer an uncluttered place for businesses to place their ads where they won’t be drowned out and ignored as click bait.
+With so many other forms of advertising out there, newspapers and magazines offer an uncluttered place for businesses to place their ads where they won’t be drowned out and ignored as clickbait.

 Display advertising that uses tactile elements is very effective at converting audiences.

 Often print advertising is overlooked as the powerhouse of advertising that it is.
-It can be easy to forget that there are actually several very concrete reasons why print advertising actually has a leg up on the competition in what it takes to allow people to retain the information that is in an advertisement.
+It can be easy to forget that there are several concrete reasons why print advertising has a leg up on the competition in what it takes to allow people to retain the information in an advertisement.

 Print Creates A Multi-Sensory Experience